Themenbild Services der RTR

 Entry into force of the AI Act

-On the 20th day following publication in the Official Journal of the European Union.
+1.8.2024 (20th day following publication in the Official Journal of the European Union)

 + 6 Months

-6 months after the AI Act comes into force, the practices classified as "prohibited" may no longer be used.
+6 months after the AI Act comes into force (as of 2.2.2025), the practices classified as "prohibited" may no longer be used.
 The regulations on AI competence ("literacy") also apply.
 This means that providers and operators of AI systems are obliged to take measures to ensure that their staff and other persons involved in the operation and use of AI systems on their behalf have sufficient knowledge.

 + 12 Months

-The provisions on general purpose AI must be applied 12 months after the AI Act comes into force.
+The provisions on general purpose AI must be applied 12 months after the AI Act (as of 2.8.2025) comes into force.

 Furthermore, the regulations on notification bodies also apply.
 Member States are obliged to designate at least one notifying authority that is responsible for setting up and carrying out the necessary procedures for the assessment, designation and notification of conformity assessment bodies and for their monitoring.